 FRSA WHISTLEBLOWER CLAIMS

-Since 2007, protection for railroad employee whistleblowers has fallen under the Federal Rail Safety Act (“FRSA”).
+Since 2007, protection for a railroad employee whistleblower has fallen under the Federal Rail Safety Act (“FRSA”).
 Under the FRSA, a railroad employee is protected from retaliation and disciplinary actions from reporting to either the government or the railroad violations such as hazardous safety or security conditions.
 Such retaliation often occurs when reporting a personal injury.

 Whistleblower cases are unique and almost always require prompt investigation because you must file your FRSA claim within 180 days (six months) from the date of the adverse employment action.